seanpringle/goomwwm/goomwwm.md

 All options below that set a custom key implicitly combine it with the modifier key.

 -1 -2 -3 -4 -5 -6 -7 -8 -9
-:	Set a number key to a keyword to search for a window by WM_CLASS, applicaiton name, or title, and then raise and focus it.
+:	Set a number key to a keyword to search for a window by WM_CLASS, application name, or title, and then raise and focus it.
 If a window is not found, the string supplied will be executed as a shell command to start the application.

 	goomwwm -1 chromium -2 firefox -3 xterm